GLAM-Workbench/glam-tools-interfaces/README.md

 * [Trove Places](https://troveplaces.herokuapp.com/) (Tim Sherratt) – find newspapers by place
 * [Trove Harvester](https://pypi.org/project/troveharvester/) (Tim Sherratt) – harvest newspaper and gazette articles

+## Contributing to this list

+Additions to this list are welcome.
+Either:

+1. Submit an issue in this repository.
+2. Fork this repository, make your changes, then submit a pull request.